-Secondly, many websites just aren’t mobile friendly.
+Secondly, many websites just aren’t mobile-friendly.
 Think for a moment how big your phone screen was on your last mobile phone.
 While the web was available on our phones it wasn’t as fast or usable as it is today.
-Your customers have stopped starting up their desktop computer to look up a website between TV ads.
-Instead they pull out their mobile or tablet.
+Your customers have stopped starting up their desktop computers to look up a website between TV ads.
+Instead, they pull out their mobile or tablet.
 With some websites reporting 25-35% of their website traffic coming from mobile devices have you reviewed your website to see if it’s usable for a mobile audience?
 Time for a website boot camp review of your BMI (body mass index).

 The Social Question

 Finally, as we grow our business we want to see the results multiplied on social media but we want to avoid the duplication of effort.
 Is your website designed so that your customers can share your products and content and amplify your message?
 Ask your web designer if they have set your website up to use the Open Graph protocol.
 This is vital when social sharing.
 If your customers try to share your content from a website without Open Graph they may find they’re not able to share the correct information or images to give your business the best impression.

 If you create fresh content on your website and are connected to Social Media networks you will start to see viral ripples carry your brand.
 And if people are visiting your website whether on their desktop or mobile phone, make sure they think you look good because those first impressions do count.
 Think of your own experience when you find a poorly designed or visually depressing website and what it says to you about the business.

 Take your website to Boot Camp today!